cl0vrfi3ld/clos-jade-gui/README.md

 # Jade GUI

-The libadwaita/gtk based gui installer using jade as the backend.
+The libadwaita/gtk based gui installer using `blend-inst` as the backend.
+Built for clOS, forked from blendOS.

 ## 💡 Features